-- On site construction activities carry a potential to produce airborne particulate matter, dust and generate emissions that may have a temporary impact on local air quality levels and act as a nuisance to nearby residents. - TM being implemented during the scheme may result in an increase in associated vehicle emissions through idling vehicles and increased congestion, particularly on routes impacted by diversions.
+- On site construction activities carry the potential to produce airborne particulate matter, dust and generate emissions that may have a temporary impact on local air quality levels and act as a nuisance to nearby residents. - TM being implemented during the scheme may result in an increase in associated vehicle emissions through idling vehicles and increased congestion, particularly on routes impacted by diversions. - Due to the minor, transient nature of the scheme, no in-combination effects with regard to the polluting facilities identified above are anticipated as a result of the scheme.
+Distance and the general openness of the area with regard to air and pollutant dispersal has allowed for this conclusion.

-- Best practice and measures as outlined in the 'Guidance on the assessment of dust from demolition and construction (January 2024)' published by the Institute of Air Quality Management (IAQM), which includes the following mitigation relevant to this scheme will be followed: - The site layout will be planned (including plant, vehicles and Non-Road Mobile Machinery (NRMM)) so that machinery and dust causing activities are located away from receptors, as far as reasonably practicable; - Materials that have a potential to produce dust will be removed from site as soon as possible, unless being re-used on site (cover or fence stockpiles will be used to prevent wind whipping); - Cutting, grinding or sawing equipment will be fitted or used in conjunction with suitable dust suppression techniques such as water sprays or local extraction, e.g. suitable local exhaust ventilation systems; - Drop heights from conveyors and other loading or handling equipment will be minimised; - Vehicles carrying wastes and materials entering and leaving the work area will be covered to prevent escape of materials during transport; - Equipment will be readily available on site to clean any dry spillages, and clean up spillages as soon as reasonably practicable after the event using wet cleaning methods; and - When not in use, plant, vehicles and NRMMs will be switched off and there will be no idling vehicles. - Plant, vehicles and NRMM will be regularly maintained, paying attention to the integrity of exhaust systems to ensure such fuel operated equipment is not generating excessive fumes.
+- Best practice and measures as outlined in the 'Guidance on the assessment of dust from demolition and construction (January 2024)' published by the Institute of Air Quality Management (IAQM), which includes the following mitigation relevant to this scheme will be followed: - The site layout will be planned (including plant, vehicles and Non-Road Mobile Machinery (NRMM)) so that machinery and dust causing activities are located away from receptors, as far as reasonably practicable; - Materials that have a potential to produce dust will be removed from site as soon as possible, unless being re-used on site (stockpiles will be covered or fenced to prevent wind whipping); - Cutting, grinding or sawing equipment will be fitted or used in conjunction with suitable dust suppression techniques such as water sprays or local extraction, e.g. suitable local exhaust ventilation systems; - Drop heights from conveyors and other loading or handling equipment will be minimised; - Vehicles carrying wastes and materials will be covered when entering and leaving the work area to prevent escape of materials during transport; - Equipment will be readily available on site to clean any dry spillages and spillages will be cleaned up as soon as reasonably practicable after the event using wet cleaning methods; and - When not in use, plant, vehicles and NRMMs will be switched off and there will be no idling vehicles.

-- Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - Where possible, materials will be sourced locally. - Surfaces will be swept where loose material remains following planing.
+- Plant, vehicles and NRMM will be regularly maintained, paying attention to the integrity of exhaust systems to ensure such fuel operated equipment is not generating excessive fumes. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - Where possible, materials will be sourced locally. - Surfaces will be swept where loose material remains following planing.